Green chemistry: Lactide

 In 2002, Cargill Dow (now NatureWorks) won the Greener Reaction Conditions Award for their improved method for polymerization of polylactic acid.
-Unfortunately, lactide-base polymers do not perform well and the project was discontinued by Dow soon after the award.
-Lactic acid is produced by fermenting corn and converted to lactide, the cyclic dimer ester of lactic acid using an efficient, tin-catalyzed cyclization.
+However, lactide-base polymers do not perform well and the project was discontinued by Dow in 2005.
+Lactic acid is produced by fermenting corn, and then lactide, the cyclic dimer ester of lactic acid, is produced using an efficient, tin-catalyzed cyclization.

 The L,L-lactide enantiomer is isolated by distillation and polymerized in the melt to make a crystallizable polymer, which has some applications including textiles and apparel, cutlery, and food packaging.
 The NatureWorks PLA process substitutes renewable materials for petroleum feedstocks, doesn't require the use of hazardous organic solvents typical in other PLA processes, and results in a high-quality polymer that is recyclable and compostable.

 Carpet tile backings

-In 2003 Shaw Industries selected a combination of polyolefin resins as the base polymer of choice for EcoWorx due to the low toxicity of its feedstocks, superior adhesion properties, dimensional stability, and its ability to be recycled.
+In 2003, Shaw Industries selected a combination of polyolefin resins as the base polymer of choice for EcoWorx due to the low toxicity of its feedstocks, superior adhesion properties, dimensional stability, and its ability to be recycled.
 The EcoWorx compound also had to be designed to be compatible with nylon carpet fiber.
 Although EcoWorx may be recovered from any fiber type, nylon-6 provides a significant advantage.
 Polyolefins are compatible with known nylon-6 depolymerization methods.
 PVC interferes with those processes.

 Nylon-6 chemistry is well-known and not addressed in first-generation production.
 From its inception, EcoWorx met all of the design criteria necessary to satisfy the needs of the marketplace from a performance, health, and environmental standpoint.
 Research indicated that separation of the fiber and backing through elutriation, grinding, and air separation proved to be the best way to recover the face and backing components, but an infrastructure for returning postconsumer EcoWorx to the elutriation process was necessary.

 Research also indicated that the postconsumer carpet tile had a positive economic value at the end of its useful life.
 EcoWorx is recognized by MBDC as a certified cradle-to-cradle design.